DnD 5e - Practical Guide to Mounted Combat

 RAW, no. However, this means that there must be a clear deliniation between "intelligent" and "non-intelligent" creatures, which I will discuss below.

 As a DM, I recommend allowing players to decide if the mount acts as an independent mount or a controlled mount.
 The mount would need to consent to be controlled, so mounts like dragons or other characters likely won't be controlled, but things like the horse from Find Steed would almost certainly comply.
 However, even this solution introduces complications because it would allow the only mechanism to change your initiative score after combat starts.
 To address this, consider the initiative fix I proposed under "Controlled Mounts", above.

 How do I determine if a mount is "intelligent"?

 I have no idea.
 I thought you could use Intelligence, but that's mostly arbitrary since animals go up to 6 Intelligence (including the horse from Find Steed).
 Then I thought you could use the capability to understand speech, but earth elementals have 5 intelligence and can speak.
+Alignment could work (anything that is "unaligned" is unintelligent), but even that isn't a foolproof method.
 There are no hard mechanical rules for determining what constitutes "Intelligent", so it's really up to the DM to decide.